AndersDeath/diary2/000-current.md

 # 04 Juli - Donnerstag - Berlin - 651 Tag der Einwanderung - Warm Clear sky

 This morning I checked my eyes in some weird clinic.
 I experted to have some normal checkup but in face I just experiences some strange stuff.
-Surely they checked my eyes but if face they didn't
+Surely they checked my eyes but if face they didn't offer me to have anything.